-- 6.2 Where the behaviour of individual children is giving particular cause for concern strategies for behaviour management will be developed by the class teacher/SENCo and the Inclusion Team.
-We believe that for such a behaviour plan to be fully effective it should also have the active involvement of the parents or carers and be shared with all adults who have contact with the child in school. - 6.3 We work to the framework of the national government guidance "Use of Reasonable Force: Advice for head teachers, staff and governing bodies (DfE 2012)".
+- 6.2 Where the behaviour of individual children is giving particular cause for concern, strategies for behaviour management will be developed by the class teacher/SENCo and the Inclusion Team and recorded in a Emotional Regulation Plan (Appendix I).
+We believe that for such a behaviour plan to be fully effective it should also have the active involvement of the parents or carers and be shared with all adults who have contact with the child in school. - 6.3 We work to the framework of the national government guidance "Use of Reasonable Force: Advice for head teachers, staff and governing bodies (DfE 2013)".
 This states that school staff members have a legal power to use reasonable force (control or restraint) to prevent pupils from committing a criminal offence, injuring themselves or others or damaging property, and to maintain good order and discipline.
 (See Appendix E)

-7 Parental involvement
+7.0 Parental involvement

-- 7.1 We value the support and involvement of parents/carers in establishing and maintaining appropriate behaviour and encourage parents to communicate with us any concerns they might have.
-We also expect that parents will listen to and support our actions within school to improve both individual and collective behaviour. - 7.2 We will usually deal with individual minor behavioural issues immediately without involving parents.
+7.1 We value the support and involvement of parents/carers in establishing and maintaining appropriate behaviour and encourage parents to communicate with us any concerns they might have.
+We also expect that parents will listen to and support our actions within school to improve both individual and collective behaviour.

-However where a child's behaviour is giving cause for concern on a regular basis the class teacher will discuss with parent/carer and agree a course of action. (see paragraph 6.2 above).
+7.2 We will usually deal with individual minor behavioural issues immediately without involving parents.
+However, where a child's behaviour is giving cause for concern on a regular basis or deemed a serious incident, the class teacher will discuss with parent/carer and agree a course of action. (see paragraph 5.2 above).

-8 Involvement of children
+8.0 Involvement of children

-- 8.1 Children are actively involved in the development of school and class codes of behaviour and are usually the most effective monitors of each others behaviour.
-We encourage children to try to resolve minor disputes by themselves in the first instance but to involve an adult if this is not possible. - 8.2 We seek to develop children's ability to speak out and assert themselves in a non aggressive, confident manner.
-Class teachers, through circle times, create a forum where individual or class related issues can be voiced - 8.3 Circle times and our School Council are the means by which children can collectively express views on whole school behavioural matters and develop possible solutions.
+8.1 Children are actively involved in the development of school and class codes of behaviour and are usually the most effective monitors of each others behaviour.
+We encourage children to try to resolve minor disputes by themselves in the first instance, but to involve an adult if this is not possible.

+8.2 We seek to develop children's ability to speak out and assert themselves in a non - aggressive, confident manner.
+Class teachers, through discussion with the children, create a forum where individual or class related issues can be voiced.
+Children can collectively express views on behavioural matters and develop possible solutions.